JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-discover-project.md

 ![Intermediate source sets](intermediate-source-sets-diagram.svg){width=700}

-Here, the gray blocks at the bottom are platform-specific source sets.
+Here, the multicolored blocks at the bottom are platform-specific source sets.
 Target labels are omitted for clarity.

 The `appleMain` block is an intermediate source set created by Kotlin for sharing code compiled to Apple-specific targets.
 The `appleMain` source set compiles to only Apple targets.
 Therefore, Kotlin allows using Apple-specific APIs